Bosom Buddies

-Bosom Buddies is an American television sitcom starring Tom Hanks and Peter Scolari created by Robert L. Boyett, Thomas L. Miller and Chris Thompson (Miller-Milkis-Boyett Productions).
-It aired on Thursday nights for two seasons on ABC from November 27, 1980, to March 27, 1982, and in reruns in the summer of 1984 on NBC.
+Bosom Buddies is an American television sitcom starring Tom Hanks and Peter Scolari created by Robert L. Boyett, Thomas L. Miller and Chris Thompson.
+It aired on Thursday nights for two seasons on ABC from November 27, 1980, to March 27, 1982.
 The show features the misadventures of two single men, working in creative advertising, struggling in their industry while disguising themselves as women in order to live in the one apartment they could afford.
-Gender stereotypes and male/female interpersonal relationships were frequent themes.
+Gender stereotypes and male-female interpersonal relationships were frequent themes.

 The show became known for its quirky humor and its frequent use of improvisation, especially between stars Hanks and Scolari.
 Though the show started out with good ratings, it failed to hold the public's interest and was canceled after two seasons.

+The show is now best known for launching the career of Hanks, who became an Oscar-winning film star.